 An image in your blog’s folder becomes its own blog post by default.
-However, you can prevent a ﬁle becoming a blog post if you start its name starts with an underscore are ignored.
-Ignored ﬁles don’t become blog posts themselves but they can be embedded in other posts.
-You can use Markdown to embed an image in your post:
+However, you can prevent a ﬁle becoming a blog post if you start its name starts with an underscore do not become blog posts.
+Use Markdown to embed an image in a text ﬁle:

 Here’s how to embed an image in your folder.
 Note the image’s name starts with an underscore to prevent it becoming its own blog post: ![Image title](/path/to/the/_image.jpg) Absolute paths are resolved with your blog’s folder as root.
 Relative paths are resolved from the location of this file.
 You can also embed an image that’s already on the internet: ![Image title](https://url.of/the/image.jpg)